China's Sinopec eyes stake in Texas power project: report

-SINGAPORE/BEIJING (Reuters) - Oil giant Sinopec Group along with Chinese banks are in talks to put up to $1 billion in a Texas clean energy project, in what would be one of the biggest investments by Chinese companies in the U.S. power sector, the Wall Street Journal reported on Wednesday.
+SINGAPORE (Reuters) - Oil giant Sinopec Corp (0386.HK) along with Chinese banks are in talks to put up to $1 billion in a Texas clean energy project, in what would be one of the biggest investments by Chinese companies in the U.S. power sector, the Wall Street Journal reported on Wednesday.

-The Chinese group is looking to acquire an equity stake in and provide financing to the roughly $2.5 billion Texas Clean Energy Project, which is being developed by Seattle-based Summit Power Group, the newspaper said.
+The Chinese group is looking to acquire an equity stake in and provide financing to the roughly $2.5 billion Texas Clean Energy Project, which is being developed by Seattle-based Summit Power Group, the newspaper said citing people familiar with negotiations.

-Besides Sinopec Group, which is the parent of Hong Kong-listed Sinopec Corp (0386.HK), Siemens AG (SIEGn.DE) and Linde AG (LING.DE) are also involved in talks for the project, a person familiar with the negotiations told Reuters.

-“It’s a big international cooperation project,” said the source, who declined to be identified because he was not allowed to speak to the media.

-Sinopec Group declined to comment.
-Siemens and Linde were not immediately available for comment.

-Sinopec Group, PetroChina (0857.HK) (PTR.N) and CNOOC Ltd (0883.HK) have been leading Asia’s oil and gas acquisitions overseas, with Chinese purchases totalling $5.1 billion in the first half of this year, according to Thomson Reuters data.
-That compares with $16.3 billion last year and $23.4 billion in 2010.
+Sinopec Group, PetroChina (0857.HK) (PTR.N) and CNOOC Ltd (0883.HK) have been leading Asia’s oil and gas acquisitions overseas, with Chinese purchases totaling $5.1 billion in the first half of this year, according to Thomson Reuters data.
+That compares to $16.3 billion last year and $23.4 billion in 2010.

 China’s strong interest in North American energy assets, particularly CNOOC’s recent $15.1 billion bid for Canada’s Nexen NXY.TO, has raised alarm bells among a handful of U.S. lawmakers who fear America’s national security interests could be undermined.